AVSLab/basilisk/docs/source/Vizard/VizardReleaseNotes.rst

     - Add magnetic torque bar visualization
     - Provide a spacecraft attached flash light component

+**Version 2.0.1**

+- Fixed a start-up issue on Windows and Linux where the application only started up in full screen mode that could not be exited.
+Now the application starts in a Window.
+You can start up pressing Option or Windows key during start up to ensure the application starts in a size that fits the monitor.

 **Version 2.0.0**

 - The version 2.0 release main feature is the new improved atmosphere shader which is currently enabled on